Breakfast

 Step-by-Step Cooking Process

-1. In a mixing bowl, combine sourdough discard, flour, sugar, baking powder, baking soda, and salt.
+1. In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.

-3. Pour the wet ingredients into the dry ingredients and mix until just combined.
+3. Pour the wet ingredients into the dry ingredients and stir until just combined.

 6. Pour 1/4 cup of batter onto the skillet for each pancake.

-7. Cook until bubbles form on the surface (about 2-3 minutes).
+7. Cook until bubbles form on the surface, about 2-3 minutes.

 Alternative Ingredients